Just Realized

 This unionization provision paves the way for drivers to organize collectively, with the mechanics detailed in AB 1340.
 [Read more about California's gig worker unionization law](/2025/california-gig worker-unionization-law/).

 Together, these laws position California as a beacon for the gig economy, proving that smart regulation can drive innovation while protecting workers.
+The AB 1340 unionization law creates a negotiating framework for workers just as SB 371 cuts costs—giving drivers leverage to capture some of those insurance savings in compensation.

 Lyft CEO David Risher called it a "game-changer," saying it'll save his company $200 million in insurance costs alone.
 That's real money that can go toward better driver pay and lower fares for everyone.
+Though it's worth noting that as autonomous vehicles scale up, some of that savings will shift to fleet automation rather than worker compensation.

 What I love about this is how it proves the gig economy works when regulators get it right.
 Instead of crushing innovation with over-the-top requirements, California is creating space for platforms to thrive while protecting workers.
 This isn't some giveaway—it's smart policy that benefits drivers, riders, and companies.